CrashOverride85/zc95/docs/Patterns.md

 ## TENS
 Approximation of TENs style output, with all channels outputting the same.
 Can NOT be used with shock collars.
-If the aim is solely to achieve absolute maximum intensity, this is the mode to use.

 ### Menu options
+* Mode - one of:
+  - Burst - bursts of pulses at the rate configured by the "Burst frequency" option
+  - Constant - continuous output at configured frequency / pulse width
+  - Pulse rate mod - Pulse rate (frequency) modulation.
+The same as constant, except the frequency is varied between the configured frequency and 40% less
+  - Pulse wid mod 40% - Pulse width modulation.
+The same as constant, except the pulse width is varied between the configured pulse width and 40% less
+  - Pulse wid mod 70% - Pulse width modulation.
+The same as constant, except the pulse width is varied between the configured pulse width and 70% less

+* Frequency - Frequency in Hz of signal, 20hz - 150hz.
+Most other modes use 150Hz
 * Pulse width - Pulse width in microseconds.
+10 - 255 us.
 Lower is weaker.
 Most other modes use 150us.
+* Pulse type - Biphasic or Monophasic output.
+Other patterns generate Biphasic output, most TENS units generate Monophasic output
-* Frequency - Frequency in Hz of signal.
-Most other modes use 150Hz
+* Burst frequency - 0.1hz - 5hz.
+Applies only in "Burst" modes

 ## Triggered Climb